Rules & Regulations Businesses To Individuals Program

 3.5 The Respondent may, as part of the Response, file a counterclaim against the Applicant.
 In the event the Respondent does not assert a counterclaim, their right to do so shall be deemed to have been waived.

-3.6 The Respondent in their Response may request that a hearing be held prior to any decision being made by the assigned arbitrator.
+3.6 The Respondent in their Response may request that a hearing is held prior to any decision being made by the assigned arbitrator.

 3.7 The Respondent must submit the following as attachments to their Response: